n-young/cookie-cash/README.md

 ## IMPORTANT NOTE

 This project was originally created at YHack 2019 with a group of talented developers: Anderson Addo (andersonaddo), Peter Li (petersli), and Nicholas Springer (NicholasSpringer).
 A lot of the foundation of this app was laid during the event, and I've only cloned this repo to work on it more individually, as well as refactor it.
+The original repository can be found here: https://github.com/NicholasSpringer/cookie-cash

 ## Inspiration